tidyverse/tidyverse.org/CONTRIBUTING.md

 ### Filetype

-Posts can be written in any of the blogdown-supported formats: `.Rmd`, `.Rmarkdown`, and `.md` (in the event that you do not have any code in your post).
+Posts should be written as either `.Rmarkdown`, or `.md` files (in the event that you do not have any code in your post).

-If you have any subheaders in your post you should use `.Rmarkdown`.
-An `.Rmarkdown` file renders to `.md`, which Hugo uses to create a table of contents, displayed in the sidebar.
+An `.Rmarkdown` file renders to `.md`, which Hugo uses to create a table of contents from your post headers, displayed in the sidebar.
 This does not work for `.Rmd`, which renders directly to `.html`.

 ### RMarkdown setup